iotaledger/integration-services/documentation/docs/is-cli/is_cli_examples.md

 ### Request Subscription

-Other users need first to subscribe to a Channel.
+Other users need to subscribe to a Channel first.
 ```sh
 is subscribe-channel -i identityB.json -c channelA.json
 ```

 ### Authorize Subscription

-The creator of the Channel authorize one subscriber.
+The creator of the Channel authorizes a subscriber.
 ```sh
 is authorize-subscription -i identityA.json -c channelA.json <Id of identityB>
 ```

-### Write message as a subscriber
+### Write Message as a Subscriber

 After the authorization the subscriber can write into the Channel.
 ```sh